 Aziz has unreservedly recommended Aflasafe to satellite villages neighbouring Pakau Njogu.
 One of the villages, Bakala, has even sent a delegation to him in his capacity as the Pakau Njogu contact farmer, asking to be included in the Aflasafe programme.
 He grows groundnuts, maize and coos on his seven-hectare farm, and has an extended family of 30.

 “With Aflasafe, my groundnut yield has increased,” Aziz reveals.
 “Insect attacks have also ceased.
-I know this because I’ve been comparing the patch with Aflasafe with the ones without, and the one without Aflasafe yields less, and also gets attacked by insects.
+I know this because I’ve been comparing the patch with Aflasafe with the ones without, and the ones without Aflasafe yield less, and also get attacked by insects.
 I wish I could have sufficient Aflasafe to cover all my groundnuts.”

 “Another difference I’ve noticed between groundnuts growing with Aflasafe and those without is that the Aflasafe-treated ones retain their leaves until harvest-time, meaning they provide more fodder, long after those from the untreated ones have lost their leaves,” he adds.
 “It seems that Aflasafe protects the leaves from the diseases that attack them.
 I’d noticed that my family used to get stomachaches from eating groundnuts.
 But this ceased since 2014, as we retain a portion of the Aflasafe-protected groundnuts for our own consumption at home, and these are the only groundnuts we now eat.”